capito27/Teaching-HEIGVD-AMT-2019-Project-One/docs/implementDetails.md

 We implemented basic levels of acess control in the AuthFilter, located in the `presentation/filter` directory.

-We implemented in in such a way that we capture all URLs with the filter, and sequentially check if the user can access them, and if not, redirect them where appropriate (index, or login page)
+We implemented it in such a way that we capture all URLs with the filter, and sequentially check if the user can access them, and if not, redirect them where appropriate (index, or login page)

 #### Integration Layer